Discoverse FAQ

 Q: Why are your weekly episode reviews of Discovery and SNW coming so slowly?
 Just as the articles about re-used props and other canon references in the two series?
 You only withhold this because you hate the new Trek.

 A: You probably wouldn't believe it, but I have a life besides Star Trek.
 Watching the episode and writing a review takes a full eight-hour work day on average.
-Updating the whole site with every new bit of information from an episode amounts to at least two work days.
+Updating the whole site with every new bit of information may amount to another work day.
 There is no other choice but to postpone some of this work.

 Q: Your reviews of Discovery are extremely biased and devoid of substance.
 All you do is complain about its alleged lack of continuity.